Meet Our Trainers

 Our Day Care and Training staff facilitate our Puppy Montessori and Adult Montessori programs, as well as group and private training classes and behavior consultations.
 They also play a critical role in establishing a lifetime of Fear Free℠ care for your pet, by helping your pet become used to common veterinary environments and situations.

 Kristen joined the practice in 2015.
-She came with several years of experience managing various daycares.
-As well as several years of shelter work experience.
-She has been training dogs for over 10 years.
+She came with several years of experience managing various day care facilities.
+As well as several years of shelter work experience, she has been training dogs for over 10 years.
 She loves everything about behavior and is always looking to learn more.
 She teaches obedience classes and private lessons for Bigger Road Veterinary Center as well as another area practice.

 She shares her home with an 8 year old Himalayan named Bentley, an 8 year old Snowshoe Siamese mix named Koda and a 14 year old Maine Coon mix named Mafia.
 All three cats are clicker trained.